-- Objective 7.A.1.
-Develop a TDM program for the County offices. - Time frame: Within the 10-year short-term time frame of this plan. - Objective 7.A.2.
+- Objective 7.A.2.
 Encourage TDM and traffic mitigation measures that divert automobile commute trips to transit whenever it is reasonably convenient.
 Encourage the following private sector and local agency programs: - a.
-Programs for new projects may include: site design for transit access, bus turnouts and passenger shelters, secure bicycle parking, street layouts and geometrics which accommodate buses and bicycles, land dedication for transit; - b.
-Employer programs to encourage transit use to existing job centers may include: transit information centers, transit ticket subsidies for employees, private transit services; - c.
-Local government programs may include: site design for transit access, bus turnouts and passenger shelters, park-and-ride lots; and - d.
+Programs for new projects may include site design for transit access, bus turnouts and passenger shelters, secure bicycle parking, street layouts and geometrics which accommodate buses and bicycles, land dedication for transit; - b.
+Employer programs to encourage transit use to existing job centers may include transit information centers, transit ticket subsidies for employees, private transit services; - c.
+Local government programs may include site design for transit access, bus turnouts and passenger shelters, park-and-ride lots; and d.
 Advanced technology applications that assist in reducing trip generation and/or provide traveler information to enhance local traffic patterns.